A domestic violence shelter put up Black Lives Matter signs, and law enforcement revolted

 “The Washburn County Sheriff’s Office takes its responsibility to serve and protect all our community members very serious and will continue to do so,” it said in a statement.

-Gwinn, the president of Alliance for HOPE International, said he understands police’s frustration with the intense scrutiny they’re under but believes “this is not a time to declare war on domestic violence agencies.
-This is the time for law enforcement to lean into the conversation on how we can do better.”
+Gwinn, the president of Alliance for HOPE International, said he understands police’s frustration with the intense scrutiny they’re under but believes “this is not a time to declare war on domestic violence agencies."

+“This is the time for law enforcement to lean into the conversation on how we can do better,” he said.

-“Saying you lose your money if you support this,” he said, “or you don’t get our engagement anymore if you say this — that just breaks my heart.”
+“Saying you lose your money if you support this,” he added later, “or you don’t get our engagement anymore if you say this — that just breaks my heart.”